 Some 66% of shoppers begin researching products online to see whether a product is available for in-store pickup before visiting the store.
 To serve these shoppers better, merchants need accurate inventory data displayed both on their online store and in their point of sale.

 With Shopify POS, for example, merchants can view each store’s inventory, see if one store is selling products at a faster rate, and transfer items from either their warehouse or another location to ensure they have stock on hand.

 💡 PRO TIP: Offering in-store pickup as a delivery method at checkout is a great way to get more online shoppers to visit your store.
 To get started, enable local pickup availability in Shopify admin to show online shoppers whether a product is available for pickup at one of your stores.

 Another common reason for an out-of-stock is inadequate or inaccurate inventory forecasting.

-Accurately predicting how much inventory will be needed and by when is easier for some retailers than others by performing an ABC analysis.
+Accurately predicting how much inventory will be needed is made easier by performing an ABC analysis.
 Businesses that rely primarily on seasonal items, such as winter sports equipment or beach apparel, may find it much easier to predict demand for specific products.
 That said, there are ways for retailers of all types to anticipate demand and avoid stockouts.